RobertWinslow/glyph-generator/README.md

 **Solution:** Unicode fonts already contain many visually distinct glyphs.
 So I multiply several-hundred characters from open-license fonts with a set of backgrounds I made myself.

 Varying colors are added as an extra source of visual distinction, but are not themselves used to distinguish between glyphs.
-That is, there isn't a pair of glyphs with the same background and character.
+That is, there shouldn't a pair of glyphs with the same character and background shape, so it should be possible to distinguish between all the images even in black&white.